-Additionally, you can limit user's access to individual projects.
+You can limit user's access to individual projects.
 This feature is enabled by Access control at Project configuration.
-This automatically creates Group-based access control for this project and all groups starting with @ are automatically added to the project (see Predefined groups).
+This automatically creates several groups for this project, see Predefined groups.

 There are following choices for Access control:

 Public Publicly visible and translatable